DigitalState/Platform/README.md

 ## Quickstart

-If you wish to test a stable release of the application in a sandbox, we suggest using the [dev environment](/platform/documentation/environments/dev/index.md) setup documentation.
+If you wish to test a stable release of the application in a sandbox, we suggest downloading a tagged release of the Platform repository and using the [dev environment](/platform/documentation/environments/dev/index.md) setup documentation.

-If you wish to further develop the application using the latest development efforts, we suggest using the [lab environment](/platform/documentation/environments/lab/index.md) setup documentation.
+If you wish to further develop the application using the latest development efforts, we suggest downloading the develop branch of the Platform repository and using the [lab environment](/platform/documentation/environments/lab/index.md) setup documentation.

 ## Requirements